-- to the extent to which the settlor can establish to the satisfaction of the Commissioner that, having regard to the settlements made by that settlor and by other settlors, another settlor should be liable. - 446.
+- if the trust has a resident trustee for the whole income year, or if the first settlement was made during the income year, from the day of that settlement until the end of the income year; - where the trust is a charitable trust or a superannuation fund; - to the extent to which the trustee income is derived from the settlor remitting an amount under a financial arrangement to which either s EW 31 or s EZ 38 (which relate to base price adjustments) applies; - if the settlor is a natural person who was not resident at the time of any settlement on the trust, and had not after 17 December 1987 previously been resident in New Zealand (unless they have made an election under s HC 33 to satisfy the income tax liability of the trustee); or - to the extent to which the settlor can establish to the satisfaction of the Commissioner that, having regard to the settlements made by that settlor and by other settlors, another settlor should be liable. - 428.
 It is noted that where s HC 29 applies, the settlor is liable for tax on trustee income as agent for the trustee.
 Therefore, the trustee will remain liable for the tax on the trustee income.
 The provisions of subpart HD, dealing with the liability for tax of principals and agents, are relevant.